tybottorff/bottorffdocs/notes/literature_notes.md

  - increased frequency of public TCRs in IAR T cells of new-onset T1D patients relative to established T1D patients, perhaps due to a dilution of specificities as epitope spreading occurs, migration of islet antigen-specific T cells to pancreas, or clone contraction due to antigen loss during islet destruction
  - **would expect more germline-like TCRs to be more cross-reactive (lower sequence complexity)**
  - **cross-reactivity need not result from sequence similarity (3D structural similarity more important than 1D sequence similarity)**
+# Autoreactive T effector memory differentiation mirrors beta cell function in type 1 diabetes
+ - interested in disease relevance of circulating (peripheral) autoreactive CD8s
+ - change in beta cell-specific CD8 TEMs expressing CD57 positively correlated with C-peptide change in young subjects, **expansion of beta cell-specific CD57<sup>+</sup> CD8 TEMs associated with C-peptide retention, i.e. they're good**
+ - autoreactive CD57<sup>+</sup> CD8 TEMs bore effector function (higher granzyme B expression, lower CD28 expression) than CD57<sup>-</sup> counterparts
+ - **I think what they're saying here is that in some patients (with honeymoon period), endogenous beta cell function recovers and this functional recovery promotes the appearance of CD57<sup>+</sup> CD8 TEMs resulting in increased beta cell killing and waning of CD8 T response... so more CD57<sup>+</sup> CD8s isn't good per se?**
+ - **CD57 is a marker of antigen experience, an IR, but cells expressing CD57 are known to be able to exhibit higher cytotoxic activity and produce more cytokine than less differentiated cells**
 # AXL receptor tyrosine kinase inhibition improves the anti-tumor effects of CD8<sup>+</sup> T cells by inducing CD103<sup>+</sup> dendritic cell-mediated T cell priming
  - AXL inhibited clonal expansion of tumor-specific CD8<sup>+</sup> T cells
 # Baseline risk factors associated with immune-related adverse events and atezolizumab